jd28/rollnw/lib/nw/kernel/README.md

 - `Config`
 - `Strings`
+- `Resources`

 Once all services are loaded, the kernel will call `service->intialize()` in the case default construction isn't enough.

 ### Usage

-The below is an example of how it might be used as is, of course at some point..
-There will be a `nw::kernel::load_module(...)` to abstract this.
+The below is an example of how it might be used as is, of course at some point.. there will be a `nw::kernel::load_module(...)` to abstract this.

 ```c++
 int main(int argc, char* argv[])